-Visual hierarchy is a tool most designers use to separate the elements of a design and create an order.
+Visual hierarchy is a tool most designers use to separate the elements of your design and create an order.
 By doing this they easily focus the viewer’s attention on the most important aspects.
 To achieve this kind of effect, you have to understand how this design principle works and how you can implement it.
-You can read more on other design principles in this post.
+You can read more about other design principles in this post.

 Related post: The basics of good design

 What is visual hierarchy and how to create it?

 The way in which you display certain elements in your design works like a guide.
 So how can you guide the viewer?
 Essentially visual hierarchy is created through contrast.
 Contrast lets the viewer make out easily what is the most important element/ information in your design, what comes second, third, and so on.

 The bigger the better.
 When it comes to the size of different elements inside your design people tend to think the bigger in size the more important it is.
 Like in this blog post headlines and subheadlines have a different font size to make them stand out.